IsacPasianotto/Reversi-game/README.md

       - [x] Make this selector effectively change the game mode and the difficulty
     - [x] Set gradle to build and auto-run the GUI version of the game
 - [ ] (Optional) Make sure that the code is always runnable providing instruction on how to run it with containers:
-  - [ ] Conteiner for Desktop version
+  - [ ] Container for Desktop version
   - [x] Container for Terminal version

 ## Known bugs that have to be fixed and Known issues